munificent/game-programming-patterns/book/flyweight.markdown

 With a Type Object, the goal is to be able to define many different types of objects without having to define different *classes*.
 Even though a single instance of the type object will be shared across multiple objects, there are still *other* type objects used by other instances.
 Type objects make it easier to have many different types.

-This pattern is purely about sharing resources: it is most often used with only a single instance of the shared state.
+This pattern is purely about sharing resources: it is often used with only a single instance of the shared state.

 </aside>

 This is all well and good for storing stuff in main memory, but that doesn't help rendering.
-Before the forest gets onscreen, it's got to work it's way over to the GPU's memory.
-We need a way to express this that the graphics card understands.
-The answer is *instanced rendering*.
+Before the forest gets onscreen, it's got to work its way over to the GPU's memory.
+We need a way to express this data sharing that the graphics card understands.

 ## A Thousand Instances

-To minimize the amount of data we have to push to the GPU, we'd like to send the shared data -- the `TreeModel` -- *once* and then push over each tree instance's unique data -- its position, color, and scale.
-Then we'd tell the GPU "use that one model to render each of these instances".
+To minimize the amount of data we have to push to the GPU, we want to send the shared data, the `TreeModel`, just *once*.
+Separately, we push over every tree instance's unique data, its position, color, and scale.
+Then we tell the GPU "use that one model to render each of these instances".

 Fortunately, today's graphics APIs and <span name="hardware">cards</span> support exactly that.
-The details are fiddly, and out of the scope of this book, but both Direct3D and OpenGL have support for instanced rendering.
-In both cases, you provide two streams of data.
-The first is the blob of reusable data that will be rendered multiple times: the mesh, textures and other details.
-The second is the sequence of instances and their parameters that will be used to tweak that first chunk of data each time it's drawn.
+The details are fiddly, and out of the scope of this book, but both Direct3D and OpenGL have support for *instanced rendering*.
+In both APIs, you provide two streams of data.
+The first is the blob of common data that will be rendered multiple times: the mesh and textures.
+The second is the sequence of instances and their parameters that will be used to vary that first chunk of data each time it's drawn.

 <aside name="hardware">